jimdevGR/Degree_Project_Drowsiness/README.md

 # Degree_Project_Drowsiness
----THIS IS A DEGREE PROJECT A DROWSINESS DETECTION SYSTEM---
+---THIS IS A DEGREE PROJECT, A DROWSINESS DETECTION SYSTEM---

-The repository contains the following files:
+This repository contains the following files:

 data_preprocessing.py: This python script takes the raw videos and uses opencv and the mediapipe model to tranform them into the frames_data.csv.
 Uses the math_funcs.py script too.